abess-team/skscope/docs/source/userguide/quickstart.rst

 .. [*] If you know nothing about ``numpy``, we can turn to `this introduction <https://numpy.org/doc/stable/user/whatisnumpy.html>`__.

 .. [*] We skip the algorithmic detail about ``scopeSolver``.
-Please turn the paper "sparsity-constrained optimization via splicing iteration" if your are interested in.
+Please turn to the paper "sparsity-constrained optimization via splicing iteration" if your are interested in.